Multilevel Network Item Response Modeling for Discovering Differences Between Innovation and Regular School Systems in Korea: GEPS data

 To evaluate students' non-cognitive outcomes, we selected 10 psychological/attitude scales that include Mental Ill-being (Item 1 - 6), Sense of Citizenship (Item 7 - 22), Self-Efficacy (Item 23 - 30, 71), Disbelief in Growth (Item 31 - 33), Self-Driven Learning (Item 34 - 37), Self-Understanding (Item 38 - 41), Test Stress (Item 42 - 48), Relationship with Friends (Item 49 - 54), Self-Esteem (Item 55 - 58, 72), and Academic Stress (Item 59 - 70).
-These are not established scales and hence the traits measured with the scales may be theoretically inequivalent to the traits implied by the scale names.
+These are not established scales; hence, the trait measurements from these scales may be theoretically nonequivalent to the traits implied by the scale names.
 Each scale includes three to thirteen items that are measured with a five-point agreement-based Likert scale.
-All item contents are presented in the supplementary materials.
-The responses from the individual items were dichotomized such that 1 represents positive responses (agree or yes) while 0 represents negative responses (disagree or no) for the data analysis.
+All items are presented in the supplementary materials (Section A).\footnote{The original items are formulated in Korean.
+The English translations of items presented in the remainder of the paper are unofficial translations by MJ and IHJ.} Some of the items were negatively worded, and in that case we reverse-coded the responses to facilitate the interpretation of results (Items 1--6, 20--22, 31--33, 42--48, and 58--70).
+The responses from all individual items were then dichotomized such that 1 represents positive responses (``agree'') while 0 represents negative responses (``disagree'') for the data analysis.

 Figure \ref{fig:item_score} displays the proportion of positive responses for each of the 72 test items across all students within the regular and innovation school systems.
 The figure shows that the degree and direction of the differences in the proportion scores widely varied across individual items.
 This suggests that univariate analysis using a summary score (e.g., mean, sum) can be misleading as such variation may be lost during the summarizing process.

-As aforementioned, the 72 items are from 10 different scales that are intended to measure related, but different psychological or attitudinal attributes of the students.
-All items are likely to be correlated with each other to various degrees, while such correlation structures may differ between the two school systems.
+In addition, as aforementioned, the 72 items are from 10 different scales that measure related, but different psychological or attitudinal attributes of the students.
+All items are likely to be correlated with each other in varying degrees, while such correlation structures may differ between the two school systems.
+We propose a method that does not assume that all items have the same threshold levels and that the items are independent of each other.